weirenxue/zcu111-EMIO/README.md

 # ZCU111
-Applications development of Xilinx ZCU111 Evaluation Board.
+Application development of the Xilinx ZCU111 evaluation board.